rfbergeron/bompiler/DESIGN.md

 Then, checks the values at that location.
 If the keys match or there is no key present, write the pair to that location.
 If there has been a collision, use open addressing to map the key-value pair to a different location.
 If there are no more open slots, call `map_expand`.
+Key may not be `NULL`.

 #### `map_get`
 Takes two arguments: the map and the key to search for in the table.
 Call the hash function to compute the index to check at.
 Then, check the key at the location.
 If the key at that location does not match, or there is no key, search over the table to make sure the key/value pair has not been open addressed.
 Return `NULL` if no matching entry was found.
+Key may not be `NULL`.

+#### `map_remove`
+Takes two arguments: the map and the key of the value to be removed.
+Computes index with hash function and compares given value with stored value.
+If not present, iterates over open addressed values until finds a key that matches or reacheds the end.
+Removes key and value from map if present.
+Returns nothing.
+Argument may not be `NULL`.

 #### `map_free`
 Takes one argument: a pointer to the map that is to be freed.
 Calls `free` on